eProsima/DDS-Router/docs/rst/examples/wan_example.rst

 the *listener* in *H*:sub:`A` will start receiving and printing data from the *talker* in *H*:sub:`B`.
 **You are communicating DDS via WAN**.

-Remember that the Participants in every |ddsrouter| could be configured as any :term:`Participant Type`, allowing to use local Discovery Server, connect to several domains in the same LAN, connect to several WANs, etc.
+Remember that the Participants in every |ddsrouter| could be configured as any :term:`Participant Kind`, allowing to use local Discovery Server, connect to several domains in the same LAN, connect to several WANs, etc.
 Endless Possibilities.
 Just remember uncle Ben's words: *with great power comes great responsibility*.